Tubular heart: Cardiac looping

-At the end of cardiac looping, all primitive segments of the heart are formed and in the correct positions they will occupy in the mature heart’s structure.
-These segments then continue to remodel in order to develop into the final structures that are needed for the mature heart to function.
+At the advanced looping stage, the primitive atrium moves closer to the head with respect to the primitive ventricle, and the sinus venosus becomes located dorsally to the atria.
+By the end of looping, all primitive segments of the heart tube are rearranged into the correct positions they will occupy in the mature heart's structure.
+These segments then continue to remodel, including chamber formation and septation, to produce the fully functional adult heart.